1999 (Prince album): Composition

-Artwork

-The album's cover features elements from the front cover of Prince's previous album, Controversy; namely the eyes and the "Rude Boy" pin in the "1999", the jacket studs in the "R" and the smile in the "P".
-The "I" in "Prince" contains the words "and the Revolution" written backwards (as "dna eht noituloveR"), both acknowledging his backing band and foreshadowing the next four years of his career.

 Release

 1999 was released on October 27, 1982, by Warner Bros.
 Records.
 It was the fifth album released by Prince.
-1999 was Prince's first top ten album on the Billboard 200, peaking at number nine.
+1999 was Prince's first top 10 album on the Billboard 200, peaking at number nine.
 It was fifth in the Billboard Year-End Albums of 1983.
-Following Prince's death in 2016, the album re-entered the Billboard 200 and peaked at number seven, besting its original performance on the chart thirty-three years earlier.
-It also peaked in the top 10 in New Zealand, reaching number six on the New Zealand Albums Chart in 1982.
+Following Prince's death in 2016, the album re-entered the Billboard 200 and peaked at number seven, besting its original performance on the chart 33 years earlier.
+It also peaked in the top ten in New Zealand, reaching number six on the New Zealand Albums Chart in 1982.

 Remastered, Deluxe and Super Deluxe re-issues

 The album was released as a Remastered, Deluxe and Super Deluxe edition on November 29, 2019.
-The most elaborate re-issue contains five CDs featuring previously unreleased tracks, and a live DVD, with a total running time of 5 hours & 53 minutes.
+The most elaborate re-issue contains five CDs featuring previously unreleased tracks, and a live DVD, with a total running time of 5 hours and 53 minutes.
 It reached the top 20 of the charts in Belgium, the Netherlands and Hungary.